asifmohammed1/Python-DSA/DSA.md

 	38. Implement a Simple Queue
 	39. Check if Two Strings are Rotations of Each Other
 	40. Find Largest and Smallest in One Pass

+	41. Find Union of Two Sets
+	42. Check Subset Using Sets
+	43. Find Maximum Element in Tuple
+	44. Swap Values Using Tuple Unpacking
+	45. Count Frequency of Words in a Sentence
+	46. Merge Two Dictionaries
+	47. Find Key with Maximum Value in Dict
+	48. Invert a Dictionary (Swap Keys and Values)
+	49. Check if Two Dictionaries are Equal
+	50. Sort a Dictionary by Value